 - Evaluate Assets

 - Calculate Risk

 - Analyse Impact

 - Provide Fix

-The steps for performing blast analysis for tunnels include: (1) determining the design threat level(s) that should be adopted for the facility; (2) determining the structural vulnerability of the facility when subjected to internal and/or external explosions; (3) performing comprehensive analyses to consider a variety of explosive size, location and delivery methods; (4) assessing blast-induced overpressure on neighboring facilities or adjoining structures; and (5) developing mitigation and protection measures.
+The steps for performing blast analysis for tunnels include: (1) determining the Design Threat Level(s) that should be adopted for the facility; (2) determining the structural vulnerability of the facility when subjected to internal and/or external explosions; (3) performing comprehensive analyses to consider a variety of explosive size, location, and delivery methods; (4) assessing blast induced over pressure on neighbouring facilities or adjoining structures; and (5) developing mitigation and protection measures.

 A typical study and analysis will identify the damage level of the tunnel lining in the vicinity of the explosion, as well as the consequential damage in the liner of any adjacent tunnel or other subsurface infrastructure located close to the impacted tunnel.
 The analysis will also identify any potential of a local breach failure in the tunnel lining and the consequences of such a breach on the facility.
-Finally, our tunneling experts will pinpoint any preventive, protective and remedial measures that can be adopted to reduce the risks.
+Finally, our tunnelling experts will pin point any preventive, protective, and remedial measures that can be adopted to reduce the risks.

 WSP in Action